 Muscle weighs more than fat, which means that as you become leaner – and start losing fat – your weight may not shift much and … wait for it… your weight may go up!

 This is a common story for someone who starts an exercise program or changes their diet to include more nutrient-dense foods that help burn fat and build lean mass.

 So, contrary to popular belief – no changes or an increase in your weight when starting new healthy habits, may in fact be great news for you.

-Going up 1lb then going down 1lb then going up 2lbs, but coming down 1lb then coming down 2lbs, but now your back up 3lbs, but wait I’m back down 3lbs, oh shit now it’s back up 1lb…if you give me a moment to pee I can get it down another pound, but now I ate a bag of potato chips and I’ve gained 2lbs, so maybe I’ll skip breakfast and look now, I’m back down 2lbs…
+Going up 1lb then coming down 1lb then going up 2lbs, but then coming down 2lbs.
+Now I’m up 3lbs, but wait I’m back down 3lbs.
+Oh s#!%, now it’s back up 1lb, but if you give me a moment to pee I can get it down another pound.
+Now I ate a bag of potato chips and I’ve gained 2lbs, so maybe I’ll skip breakfast and look, I’m back down 2lbs …

 Small changes on the scale over a short period of time are usually an indication of fluctuations in water weight NOT fat weight.
 For example, if you consume extra salt in your diet, your body may respond by retaining more water which will increase the number on your scale.
 This increase in weight has nothing to do with fat but instead is a reflection of an increase in water weight.